 COST: Rent is subsidized by Wilderness Aware.
 Employees pay $550 for the entire season.
 This is not a monthly rate.
 Utilities are included.
 Once you start working you will eventually have an additional $350 taken out of your paychecks to cover the remaining balance of your rent ($550 rent and utility total).

 DURATION: Your rent covers the duration of your contract or two days after your last day worked whichever is shorter.
 No rent or damage deposit refund will be given in the event of early termination or if the employee leaves without completing his or her contract.

 PETS: Pets are not allowed.

 DRUG-FREE WORKPLACE POLICY: Wilderness Aware is a drug free workplace.
 In addition to prohibiting illicit and abusive drugs, Wilderness Aware also prohibits the use of medical and recreation marijuana.
 As a condition of employment, every employee agrees to abide by the terms of the policy as set out in the Guide Staff Manual.
 Guides will participate in pre-employment screening and will also participate in a random drug-testing program throughout the season.
 Failure to comply with the terms of this policy will result in disciplinary action, which may include the employee’s discharge from employment.
-Only those employees 21 years old and older will be allowed to consume alcohol on Wilderness Aware property and legal personal use of alcohol shall not interfere with job performance or community relations.
+Employees are not permitted to consume alcohol on Wilderness Aware property and legal personal use of alcohol shall not interfere with job performance or community relations.